icerpc/icerpc-csharp/README.md

 - variable-size integral types (varint32, varint62, varuint32, varuint62)
 - floating point types (float32, float64)

 You can define new types with `struct`, `enum`, and `custom`.
-And you can construct collections with `Sequence<T>` and `Dictionary<Key, Value>`.
+You can construct collections with `Sequence<T>` and `Dictionary<Key, Value>`.
+And you can have your Slice operation return different types upon success or failure with `Result<Success, Failure>`.

 [custom] allows you to send any C# type you wish through Slice, in keeping with IceRPC's mantra of modularity and extensibility.
 You just need to provide methods to encode and decode instances of your custom type.

 ## Protobuf

 Protocol Buffers, or Protobuf for short, is a popular IDL and serialization format developed by Google.
 It's the preferred IDL for a number of RPC frameworks, including [gRPC].

 The IceRPC + Protobuf integration allows you to call and implement Protobuf services using IceRPC with only a few lines of code.